 The lips and periorbital edema are most common manifestations.
 Face, hands, feet, and genitalia are other common sites.

-Swelling that involves the tongue and upper airways is life-threatening and are medical emergencies.
+Swelling that involves the tongue and upper airways are life-threatening and are medical emergencies.

 Angioedema can affect people of all ages.

-Approximately 10-20% of population may experience at least 1 episode of angioedema during their lifetime.
+Approximately 10-20% of the population may experience at least 1 episode of angioedema during their lifetime.

 Mast cells and basophils are the primary sources of histamine.
 The activation of mast cells or basophils with subsequent histamine release may be either mediated or unmediated by immunoglobulin E (IgE).
 IgE-mediated mast cell activation and degranulation, key elements of an allergic reaction, often manifest as urticaria and angioedema.